ManiAm/raspi-ntp-server/README.md

 NIST (National Institute of Standards and Technology) is an agency in the U.S. Department of Commerce.
 It was founded in 1901 and is one of the nation's oldest physical science laboratories.
 NIST operates a set of NTP servers that provide highly accurate time derived from atomic clocks.
 These servers are part of the NIST Internet Time Service and are widely used for timekeeping.
 The NIST NTP servers are known for their high accuracy, reliability, and security.
 NIST also offers secure NTP (SNTP) servers that use authentication to ensure the integrity of the time information.
 You can find a list of NIST NTP server [here](https://tf.nist.gov/tf-cgi/servers.cgi).

-Many universities run their own NTP servers for academic and research purposes such as MIT, Stanford, and Berkely.
+Many universities run their own NTP servers for academic and research purposes such as MIT, Stanford, and Berkley.

     time.mit.edu
     time.stanford.edu
     ntp1.net.berkeley.edu
     ntp.gsu.edu

-MIT NTP is a stratun 2 server:
+MIT NTP is a stratum 2 server:

 ```bash
 ntpdate -q time.mit.edu